The following blog article was updated in January 2022.

 Call Us Today!

 If your automobile accident was caused by a sloppy repair or maintenance job, you may be entitled to compensation for any damages you have suffered as a result.
-Our Washington State injury legal team works with professionals who have intricate knowledge of vehicle engineering, repair, and maintenance.
+Our Washington State injury legal team works with professionals who have intricate knowledge of car engineering, repair, and maintenance.
 These professionals can help us determine if the mechanic or shop that worked on your car were actually the cause of your crash.
 If so, our experienced injury legal team can go to work for you.

 Let our professionals at Brett McCandlis Brown & Conner, PLLC, help put your life back together as quickly and painlessly as possible.
 Call today or fill out our online contact form for a free initial consultation.